 20 Yard Shuttle Test

-This test is part of a fitness testing protocol for the NFL and NHL Combine Testing and for the SPARQ rating for baseball, hockey, and football.
+This test is part of a fitness testing protocol for the NFL, NHL and MLS Combine Testing and for the SPARQ rating for baseball, hockey, and football.
 It is also called the Pro Agility Shuttle or 5-10-5 Shuttle.
 The USA Women's Soccer Team use a very similar test the 20 yard agility shuttle.
 The NFL also conduct the similar but longer 60 yard shuttle test.

 - purpose: this is a test of speed, explosion, body control and the ability to change direction (agility).